 Factors that increase your risk of fainting include having a history of fainting.

-Sudden loss of consciousnessInability to remain standing or sittingConsciousness regained without any need for interventionDizziness or lightheadedness before losing consciousness
+Symptoms may include: Sudden loss of consciousnessInability to remain standing or sittingConsciousness regained without any need for interventionLightheadedness before losing consciousness

 Treatment will depend on the underlying condition that has caused fainting.
 This may include medications, lifestyle changes, or surgery.